shankar-97/FlightBookingManagementSystem/README.md

 This project aims at enhancing the relationship between the customers and airlines via the Flight Reservation System.
 The system allows a passengers to perform various functions such as managing the flight bookings, and customer information.
 Incorporate the COVID-19 digital test reports and vaccination details of the passengers for convenient and a safe journey.

 CONTENTS:
-DDL STATEMENTS
+DDL Statements,
-DML STATEMTENTS
+DML Statements
-DESIGN DOCUMENT
+Design Document,
-ER DIAGRAM
+ER Diagram
-SQL STATEMENTS FOR TABLEAU REPORT
+SQL Statements for Tableau Report
-LINK TO TABLEAU DASHBOARD
+Link to Tableau Dashboard
-PRESENTATION SLIDES
+Presentation Slides